 Yes and no. The are what they are and that is a way to increase your bankroll.
-The thing you have to remember is that there are restrictions placed on this bonus cash.
+The thing you have to remember is that there are restrictions placed on these Australian casino bonus offers that you can receive at real money pokies sites.
 These are things like you needing to wager the bonus amount 30x before you can withdraw it or there might be a cap on the amount you can win from a bonus amount.
-For instance some of the more stringent online casinos cap your winnings at $200 AUD.
+For instance some of the more stringent Australian online casinos cap your winnings at $200 AUD.

 This can be heartbreaking if you jag a major jackpot and increase your bonus amount significantly, only to be told it’s worth $200 in total.
 Just do your research and check the bonus requirements before you commit to taking a casino bonus to use on pokies.
 Our casino reviews, available from the table above, will give you a run down of each casino’s bonuses.